cychenyin/windmill/docs/migration.rst

 ###############################################
-Migrating from previous versions of APScheduler
+Migrating from previous versions of hoi
 ###############################################

 From v2.x to 3.0